 Get Involved – Join the Assembly for 2019-2020

 Want to join the Assembly for 2019-2020?
 Below are the current vacant seats.
-Submit a brief cover letter and resume/CV to email@example.com by 11:59pm on Friday, January 10th, 2020 (you will need to include your ASU ID in that application).
-Note: You’ll need to attend the GPSA Assembly Meeting on January 17th, 2020 2-5 pm in MU 207 (Gold) to be considered for the seat.
+Submit a brief cover letter and resume/CV to email@example.com by 11:59pm on Friday, February 14th, 2020 (you will need to include your ASU ID in that application).
+Note: You’ll need to attend the GPSA Assembly Meeting on February 21st, 2020 2-5 pm on the Downtown Phoenix campus at the Law School (BCLS 546) to be considered for the seat.

 - At-large (4)

 What does it mean to be an Assembly Member?